kebiernat5/Make-A-ReadMe/KateReadMe.md

-# Kate
+# Kate's ReadMe Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This is a read me file generator.
+This is a generator to create ReadMe files that can be standardized across all portfolio projects

 ## Table of Contents